How To Prepare for a Behavioral Interview

 You can use the STAR interview method to prepare for behavioral interviews—a technique that helps you structure your response to behavioral interview questions.
 Using this method, you create a deliberate story arc that your interviewer can easily follow.
 Here’s how it works:

-Situation: What is the context of your story?
+What is the context of your story?
 In setting the situation, you are telling your listener when or where this event took place.
 For example, “We were working on a six-month contract for a high-value client when our agency merged with another, larger firm…”

-Task: What was your role in this situation?
+What was your role in this situation?
 For example, “It was my role to lead the transition for my group while also communicating with our client to keep the project on track.”

-Action: What did you do?
+What did you do?
 For example, “I set up weekly check-ins with the client to update them on the progress of the merger.
 This cemented an important level of trust between us.
 I also had regular one-on-ones with each person on the team, both to assess how they were handling the change and to make sure we would meet our deadlines.”

 What did your actions lead to?
 For example, “We ended up completing the project on time, meeting all of their specifications.
 It was incredibly rewarding to navigate a lot of change and succeed under pressure.”

-Behavioral interview questions
+Examples of behavioral interview questions

 Here are several examples of questions you might be asked in your next behavioral interview.
-Take some time to prepare sample answers for each both to practice and plan so you will be prepared in future interviews.
+Take some time to prepare sample answers for each both to practice and plan so you will be prepared for future interviews.

 Give me an example of a difficult problem you solved.
 How did you solve this problem?

-- Tell me about a mistake that you’ve made.
+Tell me about a mistake that you’ve made.
 How did you handle it?

-- Can you tell me about a challenging situation you overcame at work?
+Can you tell me about a challenging situation you overcame at work?

-- Tell me about a time you learned a new skill.
+Tell me about a time you learned a new skill.
 How did you approach it and how to did you apply your new learnings?

 Has there been a time when you had to pitch an idea to a manager or senior leader?
 What was the outcome?

-- Tell me about a time when you overcame a conflict at work.
+Tell me about a time when you overcame a conflict at work.

 Tell me about a time you handled a stressful situation when you were under a lot of pressure.

 Can you tell me about a time you set and achieved a certain goal?

 What is your proudest professional accomplishment and why?

 Behavioral interview sample answer